CycloneDX/cyclonedx-php-library/README.md

 ----

-Work with [CycloneDX] documents.
+OWASP [CycloneDX][link_website] is a full‑stack Bill of Materials (BOM) and system‑transparency standard that provides deep visibility into software, services, hardware, and AI components, enabling advanced supply‑chain security and cyber‑risk reduction.

-OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.
+This package provides functionality of _CycloneDX_ for _PHP_.

 > [!NOTE]
 > This package is a software library not intended for standalone use.